r-a-dobson/seasonal-forecasting-quelea/Data/README.txt

-Metadata for: "breeding_distribution_quelea.csv" and "nonbreeding_distribution_quelea.csv"
+Documentation for occurrence datasets

+File names:
+- breeding_distribution_quelea.csv - Occurrence records from the breeding season
+- nonbreeding_distribution_quelea.csv - Occurrence records from the non-breeding season

 Description:
-These datasets contain species occurrence records for the red-billed quelea (Quelea quelea) in the breeding and non-breeding seasons (2003-2019).
-Records were obtained from GBIF (2021) or control operation data sources.
-Each record represents either an observed species presence or a generated pseudo-absence, with associated coordinates and timestamp, as well as calculated weights representing sampling effort in the e-Bird dataset (Auer et al., 2022).
+Occurrence records for the red-billed quelea (Quelea quelea) in the breeding and non-breeding seasons between 2003 and 2019.
+Records were obtained from GBIF (2021) or control operation data sources in southern Africa.
+Each record represents either an observed species presence or a generated pseudo-absence with associated coordinates and timestamps, as well as calculated weights representing sampling effort in the e-Bird dataset (Auer et al., 2022).

 Columns: